South Edmonton Physiotherapy & Registered Massage Therapy

 *What is BPPV & how do you treat it?

-This is a condition where crystals within the inner ear move into a canal where they don’t belong.
-This causes dizziness that is called vertigo – which feels like a “spinning sensation” that happens with specific head movement like looking down/up, rolling in bed, laying on your back, or bending over.
-We use high tech infrared goggles to look very closely at yours eyes; they have a very close reflex with your inner ear.
+We look very closely at your eyes as they have a very close reflex with your inner ear.
 By watching your eye movement patterns we are able to diagnose which ear and which canal has the crystals in it.
 Then it’s as simple as turning your head in a series of movement patterns to get the crystals back into the area of the ear where they belong.
 You will be guided by your therapist to ensure proper technique, then advised on how to continue your recovery at home.

 How long does it take to get rid of my dizziness?